 Take a look at the character of G’Kar from Babylon 5.
-He is still a very human character.
+Whilst I love G’Kar (he is easily one of the most well developed characters in anything) He is still a very human character.
 He is a womanizer, he likes fine food, has an appreciation for art, and he is passionate about the plight of his people the Narn.

 All of his character traits could be transferred into a human character in modern day and you wouldn’t notice the difference.

-The Classic era Doctor does have the same morals as we do and he is able to form friendships obviously with many human beings.
-Still ultimately he is very unemotional.
+The Classic era Doctor meanwhile does have the same morals as we do and he is able to form friendships obviously with many human beings.
+Still ultimately he is very unemotional in some ways.
 Its not like Spock who is meant to have emotions, but merely represses them as do all members of his kind.

 With the Doctor its a bit more subtle.
 He does have emotions, we see him get angry, happy, sad, but he never loses his cool.
 There isn’t an instance where the the Doctor completely blows his top and shouts and screams and spits everywhere.
 He might get a bit short with people, but we never see him completely lose it or let his anger cloud his judgement at any point.
 At the same time we never see him cry at any point in the 26 year run of classic Who.
 Even when the worst tragedies befall him.